Incorporating Procedural Fairness in Flag Submissions on Social Media Platforms: Findings

 \subsubsection{Needing Support for Greater Expressivity}

-In addition to appreciating the different components they encountered within the reporting mechanism (e.g., posting guidelines, text box), many participants proposed changes to how flagging systems could be better designed.
-Among these, the most frequently suggested feature was the inclusion of \textbf{multiple choices for flagging reasons} (N = 90), which would enable flaggers to select several rule violation categories within the classification scheme.
-Our survey was designed to include some examples of rule violations involving multiple infractions, making it challenging for participants to select only one rule violation classification category when the classification scheme was provided.
-This restriction created a dilemma for some respondents regarding which category they should select, often inducing them to consider how the ability to select multiple options for categorizing rule violations would shape the flagging experience.
-P343 felt that this feature would help prioritize the flagging of severely inappropriate posts:
+Respondents often noted that the currently available flagging affordances do not allow them to fully communicate their objections to the flagged posts, and they proposed many constructive suggestions as to how flagging systems could better support expressivity.
+Among these, the most frequently suggested feature referenced the classification scheme, such as adopting a \textbf{broader classification scheme} (N = 45) with a wider range of rule violation categories for selections and the inclusion of \textbf{multiple choices for flagging reasons} (N = 90), which would enable flaggers to select several rule violation categories within the classification scheme.
+For example, Participant P158 advocated for allowing the selection of multiple categories, anticipating that it would induce changes at the flag review stage: \begin{quote} \textit{Allow to select more than one answer.

-\begin{quote} \textit{For example, I could only choose hate speech, but if it was also considered harassment and could fall under multiple categories, it could be removed or reviewed faster.} \end{quote}

-Participant P158 similarly advocated for allowing the selection of multiple categories, anticipating that it would induce changes at the flag review stage: \begin{quote} \textit{Allow to select more than one answer.
 Sometimes flagging should be reviewed for more than one concern: this might increase the likelihood of a thorough review.} \end{quote}

-Further, 45 respondents also mentioned preferences for a \textbf{broader classification scheme} with more options for rule violation selections.
-For instance, P485 wrote: